chrisburnell/chrisburnell.com/src/posts/articles/2024-05-24-dynamic-content-includes.md

 Using [Eleventy’s Data Deep Merge](https://www.11ty.dev/docs/data-deep-merge/) allows the values I set in these arrays to be *merged* as you traverse down the tree from `posts.11tydata.js` to `music.11tydata.js` to an individual post.

 This means that I don’t have to redefine values in the `post_includes` array for posts that should inherit some value(s) defined in a `*.11tydata.js` file.
-[Yesterday’s post in the Music category](/music/endtroducing/) is an example of this, where the value `post/listen-of.njk` is added by `music.11tydata.js` and I can *append* `weblogpomo2024.njk` to this array in the front matter (as above).
+[Yesterday’s post in the Music category](/music/endtroducing/) is an example of this, where the value `listen-of.njk` is added by `music.11tydata.js` and I can *append* `weblogpomo2024.njk` to this array in the front matter (as above).

 If I want to, I can also prefix either of these two new properties with `override:` which will cut off the Data Deep Merge for that post: